29 Things You Should Know Before Visiting Bhutan

 14. Clean and wide roads

 One of the best ways to explore Bhutan is by road.
-The road trip from Phuentsholing Thimphu through soaring mountains, deep valleys, and lush greenery is an exhilarating experience.
+The road trip from Phuentsholing to Thimphu through soaring mountains, deep valleys, lush greenery, and picturesque landscapes is an exhilarating experience.

 15. Warm and friendly people